dyne/dnscrypt-proxy/README.markdown

 Installation
 ------------

-The daemon is known to work on recent versions of OSX, OpenBSD, Bitrig, NetBSD, Dragonfly BSD, FreeBSD, Linux, iOS (requires a jailbroken device), Solaris (SmartOS) and Windows (requires MingW).
+The daemon is known to work on recent versions of OSX, OpenBSD, Bitrig, NetBSD, Dragonfly BSD, FreeBSD, Linux, iOS (requires a jailbroken device), Android (requires a rooted device), Solaris (SmartOS) and Windows (requires MingW).

 Download the
 [latest version](https://github.com/opendns/dnscrypt-proxy/downloads)